Create a Website Account - Manage notification subscriptions, save form progress and more.

 Fees are based on the valuation assigned to each individual project.
 On large commercial projects valuation may be determined by a competitive bid process.
 Other commercial and single family structures are assigned a value based on square footage.
 Remodels are determined by contract price or the estimated value of material and labor.

-Residential (single-family and duplex): 4-7 working days Commercial - Minor: 2-4 weeks Commercial - Major: 3-6 weeks
+Once a complete plan has been submitted, and special issues have been addressed (i.e., variances, special reviews, subdivisions, etc.), the initial review takes: Residential (single-family and duplex): 4-7 business days Commercial - Minor: 2-4 weeks Commercial - Major: 3-6 weeks

-City of Billings’ Building Codes were last adopted on February 7, 2020 per Administrative Order #141.A handout specifying each code and edition year is available at the Building Division front counter on the 4th floor of the Miller Building at 2825 3rd Avenue North.
+City of Billings’ Building Codes were last adopted on September 1, 2022 per Administrative Order #150.A handout specifying each code and edition year is available at the Building Division front counter on the 4th floor of the Miller Building at 2825 3rd Avenue North.

 State of MT Building Permits

-You will be notified by telephone as soon as plans have been reviewed by all departments and divisions.
+You will be notified via email as soon as plans have been reviewed by all departments and divisions.
 If you would like to check the status, enter the permit number at the following link.

 Ground level artificial flowers are only allowed in a standard flower container during the summer months, May 15th to Oct.
 15. During the winter months Oct.
 15th to May 15th, ground level artificial flowers are not allowed except 3 days before a holiday and 3 days after a holiday.
 Christmas decorations are removed by the end of the second week of January.Flowers on the base of an upright monument are allowed year round.
 Fresh flowers are always welcome in the Cemetery.

 Flowers and decorations which are not in a standard flower container are not allowed in Mountview Cemetery.
 The Cemetery makes an exception to that rule during Memorial Day and Christmas.
-All Memorial Day flowers not in a standard flower container are removed a week and a day after Memorial Day.
+All Memorial Day flowers not in a standard flower container are removed three days after Memorial Day.
 If you need a new standard flower container, they are available for purchase in the Cemetery Office for $35.

 Gound level artifical flowers can be covered by snow and not seen by snow removal personel.
 This may result in damaged equipment or cause injury from airborn artifical flowers.